chris27uk/ClearBank.tech-test-dotnet/README.md

 # Chris G - 2025-10-23
 ## Changes

-- Made data layer mockable — Introduced AccountDataStoreFactory and IAccountDataStore so data stores can be substituted in tests.
+- Made data adapters mockable — Introduced AccountDataStoreFactory and IAccountDataStore so data stores can be substituted in tests.

+- Laid down test scaffolding — Centralised SUT and doubles creation from day 1 to keep refactorability.
+This follows [an approach I have blogged about](https://medium.com/@brumchris/rethinking-the-common-over-use-of-the-builder-pattern-in-c-fast-tests-eddebcd61e77) which I think works well.
+I rarely use mocking libraries as [I find they make reading tests difficult](https://medium.com/@brumchris/libraries-for-mocking-are-bad-19da850adda9) especially as complexity increases.

+- Isolated data-store selection — Injected Func<string> into PaymentService to decouple from ConfigurationManager.
+Assumed the data store type might change dynamically (risk-averse choice for a payments system, outside chance of using something like `AppSettingsSection` to drive from DB).
+If static, this could be simplified to a plain string.

 - Added a behaviour-focused test pack — Tests assert behaviours not collaborators or internals.
 No mocking library; three-phase tests with frequent commits and coverage checks.